Introduction

 git merge

-When you are collaborating, you will have to merge a branch independent if your branch may or may not have diverged from the main branch.
-Most of the Git hosting platform like GiHub or GitLab allows you to merge a branch from their web interface but you can also merge the branches from your machine using git merge
+When you are collaborating, you will have to merge a branch independently if your branch may or may not have diverged from the main branch.
+Most of the Git hosting platform like GiHub or GitLab allows you to merge a branch from their web interface but you can also merge the branches from your machine using git merge.

 There are 2 ways to merge: